 Welcome to Year One.
 It is an exciting year to be in as we start lots of new topics and we build on what we have learned in Reception.
 The class is taught by Miss Bishop and she is helped by Mrs Larner.
 We also love it when the wonderful Mrs Wilkes, (who used to work in Year 1) comes to read with us!

 There are 23 children in Year One and we work hard to be a team.
 We try to always remember the school's Core Christian Values (friendship, respect, forgiveness, kindness and compassion, trust and endurance) and show these in all that we do.
 We have close links to the church and we enjoy visiting it for services and celebrations.
 Religious Education is taught once a week but the messages and themes are incorporated throughout the timetable.

 Reading is still incredibly important in Year One, the more we read the more effective our writing will be.
-Each child will take part in two guided reading sessions in a normal week and we have volunteers who come to listen to us too.
+Each child will take part in two whole class guided reading sessions in a normal week and we have volunteers who come to listen to us too.
 We develop our understanding of phonics and spelling through Letters and Sounds and by the end of the year we are whizzing away!
 Alongside this, we work hard to develop our writing skills and we try to imagine ourselves as authors.
 We cover a wide range of writing styles and we try to write for different reasons.
-Hopefully we will be ready to start joining our letters soon as well.

 We work just as hard in Numeracy and we follow a mastery system that enables us to gain an in depth knowledge of different mathematical ideas.
 We learn to apply our skills and problem solve.
 Miss Bishop loves to ask the question 'why?'...